jingcheng-ai/jingcheng-ai.github.io/README.md

 # Hi, I'm Jing!

-Machine learning practitioner with 15+ years building predictive and decision systems in complex behavioral data environments.
+Applied Data Scientist with 15+ years building predictive and decision systems in complex behavioral data environments.

-Known for strong statistical intuition and simple, interpretable solutions that turn weak models into reliable decision systems.
+Specializing in turning messy customer behavior signals into reliable decision tools for marketing, risk, and strategy.

 ### Signature Strength
-Diagnosing weak models and turning behavioral data into reliable decision systems through segmentation, feature engineering, and interpretable machine learning.
+Diagnosing weak or underperforming models and rebuilding them into reliable decision systems.

+My work often focuses on:
+-behavioral segmentation
+-feature engineering that captures real customer behavior -interpretable models that teams can deploy and trust

 ## Approach

-I focus on uncovering hidden structure in data and translating it into practical decision tools.

-Much of my work involves diagnosing underperforming models, uncovering meaningful behavioral segments, and designing features that significantly improve predictive performance and interpretability.
+Most predictive systems fail because behavioral signals are poorly represented in the data.

+My process typically follows three steps:
+-Identify the behavioral structure hidden in the data -Engineer features that capture those behavioral patterns -Use simple, interpretable models to translate those signals into reliable decisions This often reveals meaningful customer segments and drivers that complex models miss.

 ## Core Capabilities